 Sudanese security blocks farmers’ alliance conference

-The Sudanese security service prevented a press conference staged by El Gezira and El Managil alliance of farmers in Omdurman.
+The Sudanese security service prevented a press conference organised by the El Gezira and El Managil Farmers Alliance in Omdurman.
 The farmers wanted to announce plans to take their case to court.

 Security agents blocked the entrance of the building, the headquarters of the National Umma Party, to prevent people from entering.
-Mohamed El Jack Abu Shamma, leading member of the farmers’ alliance, told Radio Dabanga: “The aim of the press conference is to inform people that the Sudanese government has committed deliberate damage to the agricultural scheme, with their aim to sell it.”
+Mohamed El Jak Abushama, leading member of the Farmers Alliance, told Radio Dabanga: “The aim of the press conference is to inform people that the Sudanese government has committed deliberate damage to the agricultural scheme, with their aim to sell it.”

 El Gezira and El Managil Agricultural Scheme is located between the Blue and White Niles, south of Khartoum.
 In the past it used to be the sole source of hard currency for the country, through the cultivation of cotton.
 During the last few decades, however, the cotton production was reduced to less than 100,000 acres.

 In late 2014, President Omar Al Bashir described the Scheme as a burden on the country’s budget.
 Early September 2015, the Agriculture Ministry amended the El Gezira Scheme Act, aimed at transferring land ownership to the private sector and foreign investors.
 The Farmers Union was replaced by ‘work associations’.

 “What is happening now, is that there are companies who want to buy the scheme with submissive contracts after the state lifted its hand on the management and financing of the scheme.
 We call on the government to rehabilitate the scheme and be responsible,” Abu Shamma said.